 West Vale Branch

-The West Vale Branch section has the Wiltshire / Oxfordshire border as it's western limit (where the canal crossed the river Cole) and extends some 12 km to just east of the village of Uffington.
+The West Vale Branch section has the Wiltshire / Oxfordshire border as it's western limit (where the canal crossed the River Cole) and extends some 12 km to just east of the village of Uffington.
+The canal meanders through the Vale of the White Horse skirting the villages of Bourton, Shrivenham, Longcot and Uffington.
+Being rural, the line is quite apparent for much of this length; except where crossed by the railway (twice), by roads and access tracks and for a section around Uffington.

-The branch has monthly open meetings on the first Wednesday of each month, starting at 8 pm, at the Prince of Wales pub in Shrivenham High Street with, usually, a work-party on the following Saturday.
+The branch has monthly informal meetings, open to all, on the first Wednesday of each month, starting at 8 pm, at the Prince of Wales pub in Shrivenham High Street, with a work-party on the following Saturday for urgent tasks.